LucasShi1101/LucasShi1101.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi!
-I’m currently a researcher at the University of Sydney 🏫, where my research focuses on Text-to-Image (T2I) generation models and Large Language Models (LLMs).
-I’m particularly interested in the internal mechanisms of modern AI systems, and my recent work investigates neuron-level representation, interpretability, and semantic structure within these models.
+Hi! 👋 I’m currently a researcher at the **University of Sydney** and a Research Intern at the **[NExT++ Center](https://www.nextcenter.org/)**.
+My work focuses heavily on the interpretability of large foundation models.
+I’m deeply fascinated by the internal mechanisms of modern AI, and my recent research investigates how internal knowledge structures are composed, alongside neuron-level representations and semantic behaviors.

-My broader goal is to deepen our understanding of how generative models encode, organize, and transform information—from fine-grained neuron-level representations to high-level semantic behavior.
-By studying these internal mechanisms 🧠, I aim to uncover principles that can help us design models that behave more predictably, align more closely with human intent, and remain robust under diverse conditions.
+My overarching goal is to understand exactly how these massive models encode, organize, and transform information 🧠.
+By unpacking the structural composition of knowledge within neural networks, I hope to uncover principles that make AI systems more predictable, robust, and closely aligned with human intent.

-Ultimately, I hope to contribute to the development of AI systems that are more transparent, controllable, and trustworthy 🔍🤝.
-This includes not only improving interpretability and safety, but also enabling richer and more reliable creative and reasoning capabilities in next-generation generative models.
+Ultimately, I want to help build AI systems that are transparent, controllable, and trustworthy 🔍🤝.
+Beyond just improving safety, I am excited about enabling richer, more reliable creative and reasoning capabilities by making the "black box" of foundation models interpretable.

 Thank you for visiting my website 😊!